 Currently my favorite fabric online store is By The Water on Etsy they have some beautiful fabrics if you are looking for something beyond what is at your local fabric store or JOANN Fabric & Craft Stores Every time I look through her shop my cart fills up quickly.
 (I had a chance the meet the owner of By The Water on Etsy and we had a lovely afternoon chatting.
 She loves fabric as much as I do.)

-I like storing my quilting cotton in Bankers Boxes that I get at Costco.
+When I move or store different groups of fabric, I use Bankers Boxes that I get at Costco.
 They are designed for lots of paper work, so they can handle the weight of fabric.
 Plus they stack really well.
 While I am loading a box, I set it upright and make a pile of fabric fold out.
 This way I can see all the fabrics in that box when I open the lid.
 I like to keep fabric from the same series together, but I also sort by color, and topic depending on my mood.
 Christmas fabric and Halloween fabric have their own boxes, or two, or three.
 Did I mention I love fabric?

 Please be aware that cardboard boxes are not the best idea for LONG TERM storage.
 Clear plastic is a much better long term option.

-1. Cardboard can get wet and hold moisture.
+- Cardboard can get wet and hold moisture.
 If your boxes are in a basement, put a pallet under them or something else to keep them off the damp floor.
 This also helps with air flow, which keeps things from getting musty.
+Or add a plastic bag inside the box to protect your fabric.

 Snap storage